 Today, there is a rape every 29 minutes, a case of molestation every 15 minutes and a dowry death every 4 hours. [i] This is, inhuman for a nation that prides itself for all the dignity it gives to its women as part of its culture and traditions.
-Therefore, it is only necessary that we look into details of the various offences under the IPC against women and the laws that guard them.
-This project covers all those offences against women, for which only a male specifically can be charged.
+Therefore, it is only necessary that we look into details of the various offenses under the IPC against women and the laws that guard them.
+This project covers all those offenses against women, for which only a male specifically can be charged.

-Offences relating to marriage
+Offenses relating to marriage

-Chapter XX (section 493- 498), IPC, deals with offences relating to marriage.
-All these offences deal with infidelity within the institution of marriage in one way or another.
+Chapter XX (section 493- 498), IPC, deals with offenses relating to marriage.
+All these offenses deal with infidelity within the institution of marriage in one way or another.
 Chapter XX-A, containing only one section (s 498A) dealing with cruelty to a woman by her husband or his relatives to coerce her and her parents to meet the material greed of dowry, was added to the IPC by the Criminal Law (Second Amendment) Act 1983.[ii]